-Analyzing the current situation in Poland, the processing capacity of incineration plants will increase, both in the process of co-firing and of monospacing.
+Analyzing the current situation in Poland, the processing capacity of incineration plants will increase, both in the process of co-incineration and of mono- incineration.
 At present, there are 11 sewage sludge thermal use plants and 42 installations registered as incinerators or co-incinerators in Poland.
-Further investments are already under way ([40], p.
-361 and following).
+Further investments are already under way [40] (p.
+361 and the following pages).

-Sewage sludge thermal use plants are the most costly when compared with other methods of sewage sludge management, still six times more expensive when compared with agricultural use in Poland (in comparison in Germany the costs of thermal utilization are twice higher than agriculture use)[54].
-Therefore, it is important to consider the issue of building sewage sludge thermal use plants, also in the context of ensuring the quality of the incineration feed (quality and hydration of sewage sludge).
+Sewage sludge incineration plants are the most costly types when compared with other methods of sewage sludge management, and are still six times more expensive when compared with agricultural use in Poland (in comparison in Germany the costs of thermal utilization are twice higher than agriculture use) [71].
+Therefore, it is important to consider the issue of building sewage sludge incineration plants, also in the context of ensuring the quality of the incineration feed (quality and hydration of sewage sludge).
+On the other hand, ashes from sewage sludge incineration plants, are characterized by the highest content of phosphorus and the highest recovery potential of over 90% [57,58].
+Phosphorus is listed as the critical raw material (CRM), and its recovery is efficient only from sewage sludge incineration plants (mono-incinerators), while co-incineration excludes this possibility [46] (s.
+90-92).

+For countries like Poland, where landfilling of sewage sludge was for past decades the main method of its disposal, the incineration with phosphorus recovery is an interesting alterative [46] (s.
+89), [67].
 Large water and sewage companies in Poland implement comprehensive model solutions related to the management of sewage sludge.
 The costs of advanced technological processes are high, but a scale effect exists here.
-In large wastewater treatment plants, it pays off to use advanced technologies, and high efficiency and effectiveness can be achieved [55].
+In large wastewater treatment plants, it pays off to use advanced technologies, and high efficiency and effectiveness can be achieved [72].

 Smaller sewage treatment plants pose a problem, as without systemic support, they are not able to face the issues of sewage sludge management.
 This distorts statistics because several large installations in the region support a significant amount of sewage sludge, but dozens of small installations do not meet the requirements.
-In the statistics, everything is correct, but the problem does not disappear [56].
-Small sewage treatment plants without stabilization produce (or should produce, under typical process conditions) three times more dehydrated deposits than large objects using fermentation and dewatering [56].
+In the statistics, everything is correct, but the problem does not disappear [73].
+Small sewage treatment plants without stabilization produce (or should produce, under typical process conditions) three times more dehydrated sludge than large objects using fermentation and dewatering [73].
 The poor quality of sewage sludge after primary processing complicates or prevents proper arrangement.